seat-team-six/Tutorials/exampleAssignment.md

 using list comprehension and the `sum` function
 ```
 length :: [a] -> Int
-length xs = sum [1 | _ <- xs]
+length xs =P.length
 ```

 ## zip
 Implement the zip function using list comprehension
 ```
 zip :: [a] -> [b] -> [(a, b)]
-zip xs ys = [(x, y) | x <- xs, y <- ys]
+zip = P.zip
 ```
 ## foldr
-Implement the `foldr` function which takes a function, a starting value and a list
+Implement the `foldr f x xs` function which takes a function f, a starting value x  and a list xs
 ```
 foldr :: (a -> b -> b) -> b -> [a] -> b
 foldr = P.foldr
 ```

 ## foldl
-Implement the `foldl` function taking a function, a starting vlaue and a list
+Implement the `foldl f x xs` function taking a function, a starting value and a list
 ```
 foldl :: (b -> a -> b) -> b -> [a] -> b
 foldl = P.foldl
 ```

 ## foldr1
-A variant of foldr that has no base case, and thus may only be applied to non-empty lists.
+A variant of `foldr` that has no base case, and thus may only be applied to non-empty lists.
 ```
 foldr1 :: (a -> a -> a) -> [a] -> a
 foldr1 = P.foldr1
 ```
 ## reverse
-reverse xs returns the elements of xs in reverse order. xs must be finite.
+`reverse xs` returns the elements of xs in reverse order. xs must be finite.
 ```
 reverse :: [a] -> [a]
 reverse = P.reverse
 ```

 ## repeat
-repeat x is an infinite list, with x the value of every element.
+`repeat x` is an infinite list, with x the value of every element.
 ```
 repeat :: a -> [a]
 repeat = P.repeat
 ```

 ## cycle
-cycle ties a finite list into a circular one, or equivalently, the infinite repetition of the original list.
+`cycle xs` ties a finite list into a circular one, or equivalently, the infinite repetition of the original list.
 It is the identity on infinite lists.
 ```
 cycle :: [a] -> [a]
 cycle = P.cycle
 ```

 ## take
-take n, applied to a list xs, returns the prefix of xs of length n, or xs itself if n > length xs. n should be of type `Int`
+`take n xs`, applied to a list xs, returns the prefix of xs of `length` n, or xs itself if n > `length` xs. n should be of type `Int`
 ```
 take :: Int -> [a] -> [a]